 What's Involved with a Tour Stop?

 We work with each school to design the best possible experience for students.
-While Tour events vary by campus, the focal point of each stop typically includes a 60-90 minute interactive, moderated presentation featuring prominent whistleblowers detailing their experiences (for a good example of this, click here to watch last year's stop at the University of Nebraska-Lincoln).
+While Tour events vary by campus, the focal point of each stop typically includes a 60-90 minute interactive, moderated presentation featuring prominent whistleblowers detailing their experiences (for a good example of this, click here to watch the Tour stop at University of Nebraska-Lincoln).

 Additional coordinated activities at each school may include classroom presentations by whistleblowers, which allows for more personal interaction with students and faculty.
-Other guests on the Tour often include outstanding professionals in their field (journalists, national security experts) who make visits to appropriate schools, as well.
-Some stops may even include the showing of whistleblower-themed films.
+Outstanding professionals who work closely with whistleblowers in their field (journalists, national security experts) may also participate as discussants, adding a unique perspective to the program.
+Some stops include the showing of whistleblower-themed films.

 The possibilities for making a Tour stop a dynamic, much-talked-about event on your campus are endless.
 To start exploring them, read our Whistleblower Tour Guide, or contact Alison Glick, Education Coordinator, at 202.457.0034, ext.
 111 or firstname.lastname@example.org.